what's the difference between light medium and dark roast coffee

 Light Roast Coffee

-Light roast coffee is roasted for the shortest amount of time, usually until just after the first crack (a popping sound the beans make when heated).
+Light roast coffees are roasted for the shortest time, usually stopping just after the first crack — the point when roast coffee beans begin to pop as heat builds.

 • Colour: Pale brown